 1. First of all, you must register or login into the Windy.com platform

 2. Upload files from your device (Pic.
 1).
 You will see the list of the newest uploaded vector layer files from the other members of the Windy.com community.

-3. Straight after upload, you should see your file at the top of the list (Pic.
+3. Straight after uploading, you should see your file at the top of the list (Pic.
 2).

 4. Where you have other options available (Pic.
-3): copying the uploaded file link, remove the file, open the link in the Windy.com community
+3): copying the uploaded file link, removing the file, opening the link in the Windy.com community

-Now you can enter this file through two ways:
+Now you can enter this file in two ways:

 – via the link, copied into the clipboard like below: